sourcebots/docs/content/robots/forklift.md

 weight: 1
 ---

-The forklift has two [radial motors](../../api/motor-board), allowing it to move itself around the arena.
+The forklift has two [radial motors](/api/motor-board), allowing it to move itself around the arena.
 It also has 2 grabber motors, wired so they move together.
-Each motor has an [encoder (position sensor)](../../api/encoder) that can tell you either the position of the motor along its track, or its angle relative to the start.
+Each motor has an [encoder (position sensor)](/api/encoder) that can tell you either the position of the motor along its track, or its angle relative to the start.

-The Forklift robot also has multiple Ultrasound sensors, a touch sensor, and a radio, see below for details.
+The forklift robot also has multiple Ultrasound sensors, a touch sensor, and a radio, see below for details.

 ## Motor layout